 This is insight selling.
 Yet, this is where so many sellers are struggling, falling short and losing, while a select few are getting it right and winning.
 Here is what today’s buyers are saying about working with top performing sales professionals who demonstrate insight selling.

 - My salesperson educates me insights, ideas, and new and different perspectives

 - My salesperson collaborates with me on how to improve my business results

 - My salesperson asks me thought provoking questions which gives me clarity and helps me see new and different ways in which I can achieve improved results

-The common thread is top performing sales professionals are educating their customers.
+While adopting insight selling starts with mastering consultative selling, the common thread among top performing sales professionals is they're educating their customers.
 When you educate your buyers you bring ideas to them directly.
 Collaboration often inspires great ideas.
 In fact, there’s plenty of research to suggest that great ideas come from collaboration.
 When you employ insight selling, which is the the process of creating and winning sales opportunities, and driving change by sharing ideas and perspectives that matter, you will find yourself in president’s club more often than not.

 There are a couple of different ways in which sales professionals employ insight selling: